staze0/QRadar/DSM Custom/README.md

 #### Details :

 This DSM allows you to collect everything you want to collect from Windows Firewall.
-You'll will be able to monitor all the network flow that came in and out your Windows server.
+You will be able to monitor all the network flows that come from and go towards your Windows server.

 #### QIDs :